-(c) Proposed access to premises standards
+Proposed access to premises standards (c)

-The Australian Building Codes Board, along with disability advocates, design professionals, and members of Government and the property industry have been preparing a new disability standard in relation to access to premises.
-This has also involved the Board revising the relevant parts of the Building Code of Australia (BCA) and drafting an Access Code for Buildings which seeks to ensure minimum compliance with the DDA in relation to access to buildings.361 It is intended that the relevant parts of the BCA and the Access Code will be consistent and the Access Code will then form the basis of a new disability standard, pursuant to s 31(1)(f) of the DDA, in relation to access to premises.
+The Australian Building Codes Board, along with disability advocates, design professionals, and members of Government and the property industry have been preparing a new disability standard pursuant to s 31 of the DDA in relation to access to premises (Premises Standards).
+The proposed Premises Standards will include an Access Code which will detail design and construction requirements necessary to achieve compliance with the DDA in relation to access to buildings.
+Once the Premises Standards are finalised the intention is that the Australian Building Codes Board will revise relevant parts of the Building Code of Australia (BCA) to ensure consistency with the Access Code within the Premises Standards.